 In the state of Illinois, qualifying individuals can seek to lessen the consequences and hardships of any past criminal convictions through expunging or sealing their records.
 Expungement in Illinois (also called expunction) is the destruction and purging of a criminal arrest record by the Court clerk, the arresting police department and the Illinois State Police Bureau of Identification.
 Sealing a criminal record means that the record is order to be sealed by the court.
 The record of arrest and disposition is confidential and can only be viewed for limited sentencing, bond and law enforcement purposes, and it cannot be released to employers or the public under penalties of law.

 Clearing your criminal record is important in many ways.
 Applying for a job, loan, or housing without a reportable criminal background is a fresh start, free from the mistakes of your past.
 If interested in sealing or expunging your record, contact our office for review by a knowledgable Illinois expungement lawyer from our team at your earliest convenience.
 We have helped thousands successfully expunge cases from their Illinois criminal record and may be able to assist you as well.

 Please read the following carefully to initially determine your eligibility to expunge or seal.
 If you believe you qualify, contact us for a more thorough evaluation.

-- If you were placed on court supervision for an Illinois criminal misdemeanor violation (other than DUI), and have no other misdemeanor or felony convictions, you are likely eligible to expunge
+- If you were placed on court supervision for an Illinois criminal misdemeanor violation (other than some offenses like DUI or Reckless driving if 25 or older at the time), you are likely eligible to expunge

 - Most criminal sentences require a two year wait after termination of supervision expunge a supervision from Illinois criminal records, including cases such as misdemeanor retail theft, battery or possession of cannabis